 - 28g (1 tbs + 1 tsp) Molasses

-- 1oz Dark Chocolate (or 3-4oz if you want to coat the cubes entirely)
+- 1 oz 70% Cacao Chocolate (or 4oz if you want to coat the cubes entirely)

 - In a large blender, blend the oats and sucanat until flour-like and pour into a large mixing bowl.
 Whisk in the protein powder, cinnamon and salt.

 - Microwave the coconut butter, honey and molasses in a microwave-safe bowl at 15 second intervals, stirring between each one, until the coconut butter is melted.
 Add the extracts and stir.

 - Pour the microwave mixture over the dry ingredients and stir together until mixture is even (I used a rubber spatula, but you can definitely get in there with your hands).